Reconciliation with Canada’s First Nations

 As a Christian, they are a symbol of the majestic splendor of God’s creation.

-We need your help.
 We are looking for Canadian individuals, groups, and churches to support this initiative as an act of love and reconciliation.